Diamond Head (film): Reception

 Heston wrote in 1996 "The film turned out to be outrageously successful; I still get checks.
 I haven’t seen it in a number of years; I’m not sure how good I thought it really was, though it did serve to show again that I could carry a film alone."

 In October 1965 Heston listed the movie as one he had made which was a "bust with me and the critics", along with The Pigeon That Took Rome, The Buccaneer and Major Dundee.

+A line in Diamond Head inspired Hank Cochran to write the song Make The World Go Away.